WLBailey0/Think-Python-2e/README.md

 As I work through this book for a class that I am in I will update the repository.

-Feel free to fork the repo for your own use or to changeor add any problems that I have missed.
+Feel free to fork the repo for your own use or to change or add any problems that I have missed.